Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: B**

 All objects have prototypes, except for the **base object**.
 The base object is the object created by the user, or an object that is created using the `new` keyword.
 The base object has access to some methods and properties, such as `.toString`.
 This is the reason why you can use built-in JavaScript methods!
 All of such methods are available on the prototype.
-Although JavaScript can't find it directly on your object, it goes down the prototype chain and finds it there, which makes it accessible for you.
+Although JavaScript can\'t find it directly on your object, it goes down the prototype chain and finds it there, which makes it accessible for you.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>